Algebra 2A/B Syllabus

 3. Pencil/Pen – All items to be graded must be done in pencil.
 Ink pens may be used for students' notebooks only.

-4. Scientific calculator – student owned scientific calculator.
+4. Scientific calculator – student owned scientific calculator, TI-30XIIS, as designated in your registration packet.
 A 4-function calculator is NOT sufficient.

-5. Graphing calculators – provided in class, will be used to aid in exploring Algebra; however graphers will not be used as a "crutch" for applications that students cannot perform on their own.
+Also, Graphing calculators, provided in class, will be used to aid in exploring Algebra; however, graphers will not be used as a "crutch" for applications that students cannot perform on their own.

 6. A positive attitude – "If there were one word that could be used to describe a successful person, that one word would be ATTITUDE."
 Bart Starr

 Homework will be assigned on a daily basis and generally due the following day (at the beginning of class).
 Though assignments are generally not graded, I retain the right to grade homework for completeness and effort, and at times for accuracy.
-Homework checks/pop quizzes will be given regularly.
-Problems from recent previous assignments will be given to the student at the beginning of class the next day, to complete in class with use of notes/binder/homework within a reasonable amount of time.
+Homework checks/pop quizzes will be one or twice per week.
+Problems from recent previous assignments will be given to the student at the beginning of class to complete ,in class, with use of notes/binder/homework within a reasonable amount of time.
 Adequate time is allowed to complete the homework check provided the student has completed his or her assignment.

 I expect every problem in each homework assignment to be given an honest attempt by you.
 Each problem should have logical work shown even though you are convinced that your work or answers are wrong.
 Anything less than an honest attempt is considered incomplete.
 A zero will be given for a homework assignment turned in with answers only, unless specified by your teacher.